barbatus/typescript/README.md

 ## Credits

-Thanks @urigo for his constant support and resources to continue development of this project.
+Thanks @urigo (Uri) for his constant support and resources to continue development of this project.
+Without him this project won't be possible.

 ## License
 MIT